-- +print-end Specifies the target-cycle in cycles of the base clock at which to stop pulling the synthesized print trace from the simulator. - +print-binary By default, a captured printf trace will be written to file formatted as it would be emitted by a software RTL simulator.
+- +print-start Specifies the target-cycle at which the printf trace should be captured in the simulator.
+Since capturing high-bandwidth printf traces will slow down simulation, this allows the user to reach the region-of-interest at full simulation speed. - +print-end Specifies the target cycle at which to stop pulling the synthesized print trace from the simulator. - +print-binary By default, a captured printf trace will be written to file formatted as it would be emitted by a software RTL simulator.
 Setting this dumps the raw binary coming off the FPGA instead, improving simulation rate. - +print-no-cycle-prefix (Formatted output only) This removes the cycle prefix from each printf to save bandwidth in cases where the printf already includes a cycle field.
 In binary-output mode, since the target cycle is implicit in the token stream, this flag has no effect.